 Now that we’ve gotten the definitions out of the way, let’s take a closer look at how these two concepts — UPG/SPG and headcanon/fanon overlap and differ.
 UPG/SPG is considered to be spiritual, and at times without external precedent.
 UPG often comes to people in dreams, and it can become SPG either by other people having a similar experience, or by someone sharing their UPG and that resonating with someone else, even if they didn’t have that experience on their own first.
 In many ways, that is similar to sharing a headcanon.

 Furthermore, as I mentioned before, headcanons do not have to come from fan theories.
 Often they come from dreams or small ideas that pop into someone’s mind.
 Just the other day I was going about my usual routine when I came to the startling realization that the 13th Doctor could be Luna Lovegood’s mother and the thought simply would not go away.
-Sure enough, when I mentioned it to my fiancée the headcanon was accepted as a wonderful possibility.
+Sure enough, when I mentioned it to my then-fiancée the headcanon was accepted as a wonderful possibility.
 In that moment, my UPG became a microcosm SPG.
 The idea of Pandora Lovegood being Thirteen in disguise has zero precedent other than the fact that I am in love with the idea and I want someone to make fanfiction about it right this instant because I am way too busy for that.

 But again, I digress.